-- Measurement of the effectiveness of training on participant motivation - Measurement of the effectiveness of training on thinking and knowledge enhancement - Measurement of the effectiveness of training on participant actions (after the program) - Analysis of feedback from participants - Proposed improvements from the analysis of accepted feedback - 6.
-Periodic measurement of effectiveness - 7.
-Measurement of prudent financial - Measurement of the effectiveness of collaboration with stakeholders
+- Measurement of the effectiveness of training on participant motivation

+- Measurement of the

+effectiveness of training on

+thinking and knowledge

+enhancement

+- Measurement of the effectiveness of training on participant action (after the programme)

+- 4. Analysis of feedback from participants

+- 5. Proposed improvements from the analysis of accepted feedback

+- 6. Periodic measurement of effectiveness

+- 7. Measurement of prudent financial usage

+- 8. Measurement of the effectiveness of collaboration with stakeholders

-Figure 2: 3P Assessment Framework
+Figure 2: 3P assessment framework.